RajLabMSSM/snakeSV/README.md

 ### Requirements:

 The mandatory requirements are a Linux environment with Python and Git.
-The pipeline focuses on using Conda environments to centralize all the tool management, but it can be easily customizable to include different tools and methods, not necessarily distributed by Anaconda (and derivatives).
+The pipeline uses Conda environments to centralize all the tool management, but it can be easily customizable to include different tools and methods, not necessarily distributed by Anaconda (and derivatives).

-#### 1-Miniconda:
+#### Install Miniconda:

 This step can be ignored if Anaconda is already installed in the system.
 ```